WestCoastInformatics/SNOMED-CT-Transitive-Closure/README.md

 To download a package built for the latest US or International edition, visit http://www.westcoastinformatics.com/resources.html

+*New feature: a "depth" flag is now computed as well where 0 means "self", 1 means "child", and >1 means "non-child descendant".
+This enables asking queries about "child of", "descendant of", and "descendant or self of".

 Minimum Specification
 ---------------------
 - Java 1.7